Shared e-mobility in the MVV area

 - Pavements and pedestrian zones are off limits.

-- Only one person per scooter is permitted.
+- Only one person per scooter permitted.

 - Not permitted on MVV public transport.